A Fort Worth Crash: Know The Cause And Procedures

-- That the action or inaction of the defendant caused the plaintiff to incur damages in the form of medical bills, lost income and even the suffering as a result of the incident.
+- The action or inaction of the defendant caused the plaintiff to incur damages in the form of medical bills, lost income, and even the suffering resulting from the incident.

-There are two standards used to weigh negligence.
-One is contributory negligence.
-The element of contributory negligence is considered as a harsh standard.
-It means that if the injured party is even just 1% at fault in an accident, he no longer qualifies to recover any damages from the defendant.
+The element of contributory negligence is considered a harsh standard.
+It means that if the injured party is just 1% at fault in an accident, he no longer qualifies to recover damages from the defendant.

 Criminal Aspect In A Car Crash In Texas

 People involved in a car crash would also do well to know that leaving the scene of the accident will make matters worse for them from a legal standpoint.
 Fleeing the scene is a hit-and-run and results in criminal charges.